ollybolly/iNaturalist_Bioblitz_photo_presentations/README.md

 ## Output Files

+After running successfully, the script creates an `outputs` folder in your project directory with a `slideshow` subfolder inside it.
+All files will be in `outputs/slideshow/`.

-After running successfully, look in your output folder (check the Files pane, or look for the path shown in `out_dir`).
+**Quick access**: Look in RStudio's Files pane (bottom right), or check the path shown when the script completes.

 ### Main Files